Using Someone Else’s Debit Card With Their Permission

 Can an authorized user of my bank account get in trouble?

-If you add an authorized user to your debit card, you are responsible for their spending — not the user.
-For instance, if the user forces your account to overdraft and there’s a fee associated, you have to pay that fee.
-They will not get in trouble with the bank; you will.
-One other point: If you give your debit card to someone to use, there is a possibility that they might not be allowed to use it at, say, a shop on the corner you regularly buy from.
-The staff might choose not to honor the card, fearing it’s been stolen.
+If you add an authorized user to your debit card, you’re responsible for their spending, not the user.
+For instance, if the user forces your account to overdraft and there’s a fee associated with it, you have to pay that fee.
+They won’t get in trouble with the bank; you will.
+One other point: If you give your debit card to someone to use, there’s a possibility that they might not be allowed to use it at, say, a shop on the corner you regularly buy from, as the staff might believe it’s been stolen.

 Can someone use my debit card with just the number?

-A fraudster can use your debit card without having the PIN.
+A fraudster can use your debit card without having the personal identification number (PIN).
 In fact, they don’t even need the physical card at all.
-It’s important to keep your banking information — including your bank account number, bank account password, debit card number, and debit card PIN — confidential and secure.
-Don’t write the information down, and avoid sharing with people you know.
+It’s important to keep your banking information, including your bank account number, bank account password, debit card number, and debit card PIN, confidential and secure.
+Don’t write the information down, and avoid sharing it with people you know.

 Photo credit: iStock/skynesher